 Given a probability space , the entropy of this probability space is the entropy, with respect to , of the -algebra of all measurable subsets of .

-Every partition of a measure space into measurable sets (indeed, any family of measurable subsets of ) generates a -algebra of measurable sets.
-The entropy of a measurable partition of a probability measure space is the entropy, with respect to , of the -algebra generated by .
+Every measurable almost-partition of a measure space (indeed, any family of measurable subsets) generates a -algebra.
+The entropy of a measurable almost-partition of a probability measure space is the entropy, with respect to , of the -algebra generated by .
 The formula (1) may then be written

 In most of the following special cases, we will consider only partitions, although it would be possible also to consider more general -algebras.

-Recall that a discrete probability space is a set equipped with a function such that ; since is possible for only countably many , we may assume that is countable.
+Recall that a discrete probability space is a set equipped with a function such that ; since is possible for only countably many , must be countable.
 We make into a measure space (with every subset measurable) by defining .
-Since every set is measurable, any partition of is a partition; since every set is measurable, any partition is measurable.
+Since every inhabited set has positive measure, every almost-partition of is a partition; since every set is measurable, any partition is measurable.

 Given a discrete probability space and a partition of , the entropy of with respect to is defined to be the entropy of with respect to the probability measure induced by .
 Simplifying (2), we find